Cookies on this website

 • All proposed investigator(s) need to seek approval from their respective Head of Department(s) (or nominee(s)).

 • A trial costing should be created in X5, using the funder SCGC-FIRST (short name SCGC-F) and the Generic scheme.
 The Excel output must be attached.
-Investigators can be named in both proposal and X5 if necessary.
+Investigator can be named in both proposal and X5 if necessary.

 6.1.
 Costing the Proposal